azureidentity/automationrunbook/README.md

     -CertificateThumbprint $conn.CertificateThumbprint

 Get-AzContext -ListAvailable
 ```

 ## Saved Credentials
 A common way to login Azure without actual user account is to use service principal + secret.
 The detailed steps of creating such service principal could be found at https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#get-tenant-and-app-id-values-for-signing-in

-After the username (appid/client_id) and password (secret) is saved in automation account:
+To use the username (appid/client_id) and password (secret) saved in automation account, shared resource:
 ```
 "===== get saved cred"
 $cred = Get-AutomationPSCredential -Name "runasapp-demo-cred"